SynergiTech/laravel-postal/README.md

 ## Usage

 As this is a driver for the main Laravel Mail framework, sending emails is the same as usual - just follow the Laravel Mail documentation - however we recommend you make use of the `PostalNotificationChannel` class to enable full email tracking within your software.

+## Upgrading
+### Upgrading from V1 to V2
+**Please note** version 2 is backwards compatible with version 1 as long as you are not using a listener.
+Version 2 is also configured differently and includes many more features (including support for webhooks) so if you're upgrading from version 1, please take time to re-read this information.

+### Upgrading between V2 and V2.1
+There are no backwards incompatible changes between these two versions unless you have customized the default table names.
+Prior to v2.1, we published our migration files into your application.
+Beginning in v2.1, we now present these to Laravel in our service provider.

+Our migrations will be run again when upgrading between these two versions.
+The migrations will not recreate the table or otherwise error when it detects the presence of the default tables.
+However, if they have been renamed, they will be created again.
+Simply create a new migration to drop the tables.

 ### Logging messages sent against notifiable models